Top of the page

-If these steps do not relieve your symptoms, your doctor may have you use special pads or devices that spread the toes to keep them from squeezing the nerve.
-In some cases, a doctor may give a cortisone shot to reduce swelling and pain.
-If these treatments do not help, your doctor may suggest surgery to relieve pressure or remove the swollen nerve.
+If these steps don't help your symptoms, your doctor may have you use special pads or devices that spread the toes.
+This keeps them from squeezing the nerve.
+In some cases, you may get a cortisone shot to reduce swelling and pain.
+If these treatments don't help, your doctor may suggest surgery to relieve pressure or remove the swollen nerve.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter E100 in the search box to learn more about "Morton's Neuroma: Care Instructions."
+Enter E100 in the search box to learn more about "Morton's Neuroma: Care Instructions".

-Current as of:
+Current as of: November 9, 2022

-& Gavin W.G.
-Chalmers, DPM - Podiatry and Podiatric Surgery
+Medical Review:Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & Gavin W.G.
+Chalmers DPM - Podiatry and Podiatric Surgery

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.